The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/vmc-mounting/_index.md

 ## Cooling

-During Phase II testing you will be running the VRC software stack on your VMC.
+During advanced testing you will be running the VRC software stack on your VMC.
 Since we make extensive use of the VMC's CPU and GPU it can heat up significantly.
 It's important to keep your VMC cool and in this section you will install a cooling fan onto the top of the VMC heat sink.